wrenger/schiller-lib/README.md

 ## Rework

 This project is currently in a highly unstable stage due to a fundamental rework!
+A test Version can be seen [here](https://nils.wrenger.net).

 ### Frontend